Types of Townhomes

 Three-storey townhomes are similar to traditional towns from the outside – but they’re built slab-on-grade, which means there is no basement.
 They share the sidewalls and have attached garages, but are three-storey (unlike the two-storey traditional towns!)
 The pictured towns are being built in Ormston at Doon South and have 1686 – 1840 sq. ft. of finished space.
 Because the main living space takes up the entire second level, the space is larger and more open than many other towns, since the garage doesn’t take up any of that square footage!

-Bungalow Loft Towns
+Bungalow Loft Townhomes

-Stacked Towns
+Stacked Townhome

 Stacked townhomes are a type of multi-unit building which ‘stack’ one- or two-storey units on top of each other.
 They give homeowners more separation than a typical condo, because each unit has its own exterior front door and there are no elevators or shared lobbies.

-Back-to-Back Towns
+Back-to-Back Townhomes

 Back-to-back townhomes are just what they sound like: in addition to sharing sidewalls, homes share a back wall with another.
 This improves affordability, while still giving homeowners their own space.
 These homes still offer 1- or 2-car garages, 2-3 bedrooms with a large open concept living space and 1390 to over 1600 square feet of space.